 Females have small organs called ovaries in the lower part of their tummy (abdomen).
 The ovaries lie either side of the womb (uterus).
 The ovaries start to produce female hormones in girls around puberty which cause changes to the lining of the uterus.
 Every month during your period the lining of your womb is shed together with some blood.

 The time between the start of one period and the start of the next is called the menstrual cycle.
-The average length of a menstrual cycle is 28 days, but anything between 24 and 35 days is common.
+The average length of a menstrual cycle is 28 days.
+However, anything between 24 and 35 days is common.
 During the cycle various changes occur in your body.
-These are caused by changing amounts of your female hormones at different times of your cycle.
+The changes are controlled by chemical substances which act like messengers in your body, called hormones.
+There are changing amounts of your female hormones at different times of your cycle.
 The menstrual cycle is split roughly into two halves:

 The first half of your cycle is called the follicular or proliferative phase.
 The levels of your two main female hormones, oestrogen and progesterone, are low to start with and you shed the inner lining of your womb (endometrium).
 This causes your period (menstrual bleeding).

-During this phase your ovaries are stimulated by hormones (chemical substances which act like messengers in your body) which are passed into the bloodstream from a gland near your brain, called the pituitary gland.
-This causes some eggs in your ovaries to grow and develop in tiny fluid-filled cavities called follicles.
+During this phase your ovaries are stimulated by other hormones.
+These travel to the ovary in the bloodstream from a gland near your brain, called the pituitary gland.
+One of these hormones causes some eggs in your ovaries to grow and develop in tiny fluid-filled cavities called follicles.
 The follicles produce oestrogen.
 Throughout the first half of your cycle the level of oestrogen in your blood rises.
-One function of oestrogen is to cause the lining of your uterus to thicken (proliferate).
+One function of oestrogen is to cause the lining of your womb to thicken (proliferate).

-Ovulation occurs roughly halfway through your cycle (about 14 days after the start of your period).
-This is when an egg is released into your Fallopian tube from a follicle in an ovary.
-The egg travels along your Fallopian tube into your uterus.
+Ovulation occurs about halfway through your cycle (about 14 days after the start of your period).
+Ovulation is the release of an egg into your Fallopian tube from a follicle in an ovary.
+The egg travels along your Fallopian tube into your womb (uterus).
 The egg may be fertilised if you have recently had sex and there are sperm in your uterus.

 Normal periods (menstruation)